salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 Additional validation and post processing of the gathered metadata is out of the scope of this RFC.
 That logic will be the responsibility of the application framework that consumes the metadata.

-Similarly, any design time validations of the hint grammar should be handled by linting code.
+Similarly, static analysis of dynamic import hints can be handled by linting module code.
 For example, on salesforce platform, allowed hint keys might be restricted to only `@salesforce` scoped specifiers.
 The hint values will be validated based on the relevant value for the specifier.
 An ESLint rule will enforce this restriction via the [eslint-plugin-lwc](https://github.com/salesforce/eslint-plugin-lwc).

 ### Reasons
 The hint syntax in the form of a comment was selected for the following reasons: